-I’m also a coach for young, ambitious women who identify as “social / normal / gray area” drinkers who want to accelerate their journey to living the life of their dreams.
+I’m also a coach for high-functioning, ambitious women who identify as “social / normal / gray area” drinkers and want to accelerate their journey to living the life of their dreams.
 I’m a certified holistic wellness coach and have trained with leading experts to help support women who want to stop drinking or simply change their relationship with alcohol.

 It’s important to note: I’m not a recovery coach and the clients I work with aren’t looking for recovery.
 My mission is to be the coach I needed, but couldn’t find when I decided my relationship with alcohol was no longer serving me.
 It took me a long time to get to where I am today: fully comfortable, confident, and unapologetic about how wonderful life is without alcohol.